-For our first walk of the week we start our hike 1500 metres above sea level near the ridge which divides the verdant north and the arid south of the island.
+For our first walk of the week, we start our hike 1500 metres above sea level near the ridge that divides the verdant north and the arid south of the island.
 We will experience magnificent views while walking along our route under the shade of Canarian pine trees .
-The path reaches Moriscos, its highest point (1750m), and continues along the edge of Caldera de Tejeda, offering breath-taking views across its huge 16km volcanic depression, the result of a gigantic collapse, that hollowed out the centre of the island.
-After a gentle walk through the pine forest, we explore “Cuevas del Caballero”, a group of pre-Hispanic caves on the edge of the caldera’s wall.
+The path reaches Moriscos, its highest point (1750m), and continues along the edge of Caldera de Tejeda, offering breathtaking views across its huge 16km volcanic depression, the result of a gigantic collapse that hollowed out the centre of the island.
+After a gentle walk through the pine forest, we explore ‘Cuevas del Caballero’, a group of pre-Hispanic caves on the edge of the Caldera’s wall.

 In contrast to the arid and rugged southern and inland areas, the northern midlands of

-Gran Canaria are home to a gentle landscapes covered by a lush vegetation all year
+Gran Canaria are home to gentle landscapes covered by a lush vegetation all year

 the 15th century.

-We start todays walk in the centre of Gran Canaria, on the high plateau that constitutes the most renowned landscapes on the island.
-We take a beautiful path through a forest of Canary Island pines with stunning panoramas of Roque Nublo, the emblematic rocky peak of Gran Canaria, and if its clear in the distance are the islands of Tenerife and La Gomera.
-After discovering the “Ventana del Nublo”, the Magical Window, one of the most surprising geological landmarks on the island, we walk towards Roque Nublo.
-This enormous basalt monolith, over 80 metres high, is the geological symbol of Gran Canaria and was once venerated by the Guanches, the aboriginal people who inhabited the Canary Islands before the arrival of Europeans.
+We start today’s walk in the centre of Gran Canaria, on the high plateau that constitutes the most renowned landscapes on the island.
+We take a beautiful path through a forest of Canary Island pines with stunning panoramas of Roque Nublo the emblematic rocky peak of Gran Canaria.
+If it’s clear, in the distance can see the islands of Tenerife and La Gomera.
+After discovering the ‘Ventana del Nublo’ – the Magical Window, one of the most surprising geological landmarks on the island, we walk towards Roque Nublo.
+This enormous basalt monolith, over 80 metres high, is the geological symbol of Gran Canaria and was once venerated by the Guanches – aboriginal people who inhabited the Canary Islands before the arrival of Europeans.